The binary_c stellar-population-nucleosynthesis framework

 You can also access binary_c through a Docker container at https://hub.docker.com/r/robizzard/binary_c, instructions are here..

 All users, if they make changes that are useful for the community at large, are expected to share these with the main code base.
 This is a condition of the licence agreement.
 This is done by using the usual version control branch/merge process.
 Documentation is included as standard and is kept up to date as best we can.
-We have a facebook group and online mailing lists (Google groups) for development and announcements.
+We also have:

 The latest binary_c includes algorithms described primarily in Izzard et al. (2004), Izzard et al. (2006), Izzard et al. (2009) and Izzard et al. (2018).
 Further updates are in Claeys et al. (2014), de Mink et al. (2014) and Abate et al. (2015).
 A licence agreement is included with the code: if you use it, you are bound by this agreement.
 Please read it.